apoorvabanubakode/apoorvabanubakode/README.md

 Before the shift towards GenAI, I spent 2 years working in the field of traditional ML, explored the areas of uncertainity quantification among other data sciency stuff!
 - 🌱 I’m currently practicing my juggling skills at catching up with latest research, and upskilling my software development skillset.
 - 📖 I'm currently reading: Thinking fast and Slow, The Messy Middle.
 Always open for some interesting book recs!
-- 📫 If you'd like to connect: please email me at apoorva.banubakode@gmail.com, [Linkedin](www.linkedin.com/in/apoorvabanubakode) :)
+- 📫 If you'd like to connect: here's my [Linkedin](www.linkedin.com/in/apoorvabanubakode)
 - ⚡ Somethings that I love: a cup of perfect masala chai, poetry that touches the soul, painting, and how can i miss -- puzzles!
 - 😄 Pronouns: She/her